EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

+* Deleting and adding a table with multiple worksheets no longer gives the added table an invalid id.
 * Ensured ExcelPictures are sized correctly when copying worksheets
 * Fixed issue where adding rows to a Table that contained error values would throw error or generate a corrupt workbook.
 When the table was the source range of a pivot table.
 * Fixed ExcelErrorValues GetHashCode and Equals methods to return appropriate Type value.